queryluke/masseffect-5e/static/data/tools/medical_kit.md

 __Insight__.
 When you spend 1 minute observing an organic creature, you gain additional insight on if the creature is injured or weakened.

 __Investigation__.
-When you investigate a dead organic creature, you gain insight on what caused its death and how long ago it died.
+When you investigate a dead organic creature, you gain insight into what caused its death and how long ago it died.

 __Medicine__.
 You can spend a medi-gel to gain advantage when stabilizing a creature.